Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 This ability of the tree to adapt and shift its location mirrors Minter's own march across the Americas from his deep grounding in the earth of Ellaville, Georgia and art school in Atlanta to Seattle, Chicago, Salvador (Bahia), and New York City, before finally settling in Portland, Maine.

-As he encountered a dead ash tree ravaged by insects, his impulse was to give it symbolic new life for the Lynden commission.
+As Minter encountered a dead ash tree ravaged by insects, his impulse was to give it symbolic new life for the Lynden commission.
 The idea was rooted in his rural background.
 “I was reminded of the people I knew at home carving wood canes and that kind of thing,” he said.

 The communal carving memory was his impetus for carving large beads from the limbs of the dead tree to “adorn it with the beads that come out of itself.”